desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

     by the Child DNS Operator);

   - Any other condition as deemed appropriate by local policy.

+Timer-based trigger mechanisms (such as scans) exhibit undesirable properties with respect to processing delay and scaling; on-demand triggers (like notifications) are preferable.
+Whenever possible, Child DNS Operators and Parental Agents are thus encouraged to use them, reducing both delays and the amount of scanning traffic.

 Most types of discovery (such as daily scans of delegations) are based directly on the delegation's NS record set.